HIPAA Compliance Essentials for 2026

 - Sign written BAAs before sharing any PHI.

-Missing or Inadequate Risk reviews
+Missing or Inadequate Risk assessments

 The breach: Skipping risk checks or running shallow ones leaves your practice exposed.